-- Do not open the shutter manually or touch the surface of the floppy disk. - □ Keep floppy disks away from magnets. - □ Keep floppy disks away from direct sunlight and other sources of heat. - □ Keep the floppy disk away from any liquid.
-Do not let the floppy disk get wet.
-When you are not using the floppy disk, always remove it from the floppy disk drive and use a storage case. - □ If the floppy disk comes with an adhesive label, make sure that the label is properly affixed.
+- ☐ Do not open the shutter manually or touch the surface of the floppy disk. - □ Keep floppy disks away from magnets. - ☐ Keep floppy disks away from direct sunlight and other sources of heat. - ☐ Keep floppy disks away from any liquid.
+Do not let them get wet.
+When you are not using your floppy disk, always remove it from the floppy disk drive and use a storage case. - ☐ If the floppy disk comes with an adhesive label, make sure that the label is properly affixed.
 If the edge of the label is curled up, the label may stick to the inside of the floppy disk drive and cause a malfunction or damage your floppy disk.